Zoe-iyawa/Workout_Wednesday-challenges/README.md

 Each Wednesday a challenges are released and participants are asked to replicate the challenge that is posed as closely as possible.

-## Dataset
-The project used a superstore dataset sourced from data.world.
-The link can be found here: https://data.world/stanke/sample-superstore-20204

 ## Data Visualization
+Challenges finished:
-My visualization can be found here: https://public.tableau.com/app/profile/zoe.philip.iyawa/viz/MyWorkoutwednesdaychallenge/Dashboard1
+1. 2020 Week 53: My visualization can be found here: https://public.tableau.com/app/profile/zoe.philip.iyawa/viz/MyWorkoutwednesdaychallenge/Dashboard1